msiner/sdrplay-go/README.md

 # sdrplay-go

-sdrplay-go is a Go programming language wrapper of the SDRplay service based API that can be used to access SDRplay RSP receivers.
+sdrplay-go is a Go programming language wrapper of the SDRplay service based API (version 3.0 and greater) that can be used to access SDRplay RSP receivers.
 It implements direct access to the C API as well as a higher-level declarative API that takes advantage of features in the Go programming language.
 On Windows, Cgo is not required.

 ## Build Configuration